yiangmeng/aws-react-native-amplify-workshop/appsync/README.md

-# AppSync
+# Lab 3: AppSync
-AWS AppSync automatically updates the data in web and mobile applications in real time, and updates data for offline users as soon as they reconnect.
+AWS AppSync automatically updates the data in web and mobile applications in real time and updates data for offline users as soon as they reconnect.
 AWS AppSync makes it easy to build collaborative mobile and web applications that deliver responsive, collaborative user experiences.

 ## Table of Contents